Engineering Ethics and Wellness Webinar: It’s All About You

 The importance of mental health and the negative impact of stress are often overlooked in the field of engineering.
 Discipline does not make a sick engineer well.
 In fact, in some cases, discipline may be a cry for help or sign of other mental health problems that need addressing.

-This webinar will share insights about the importance of ethical rules and ethical practice, as well as how to foster communication that creates a healthy workplace.
-It will also explore how promoting mental health and well-being serves the health, safety, and welfare of both the professional and the public.
+This webinar shared insights about the importance of ethical rules and ethical practice, as well as how to foster communication that creates a healthy workplace.
+It also explored how promoting mental health and well-being serves the health, safety, and welfare of both the professional and the public.

 Speaker